boilerrobotics/rover-code/tutorial/README.md

 ![vscode-git](./img/vscode-git.png)

-Everytime before making any commits, make sure that you are working in the correct branch.
+Every time before making any commits, make sure that you are working in the correct branch.
 By default, you will be in the main (or master) branch.
 This branch is protected.
 You cannot make any chances to on this branch directly.
-You will need to create another branches then submiting a pull request after you finish the task.
+You will need to create another branch and submit a pull request after you finish the task.

-Making commit is a two-steps process.
+Making a commit is a two-step process.
 First, you will need to stage "changes".
 It means you will need to tell Git which files you want to include in this commit.
 Next, you will write a commit message then commit.